eriklangille/zql/README.md

 Query SQLite databases from your web browser.

 SQLite basic `Select` command functionality written in Zig that compiles to the web browser via web assembly.
+Read todo.md for objectives.

+Highlights:
+- Parse the SQLite file format for most common files (missing support for index page types and overflow pages)
+- Rewrite of the SQLite VM
+- Supports select ... from ... where ..., with math, like, and comparison operations
+- Better performance vs WASM SQLite for basic select queries

 ## How to build
+Currently targetting zig version 0.13.

 The release version:
 ```bash